-7.1 Standards of Practice
+7.1 STANDARDS OF PRACTICE

-The standards of practice may incorporate or be contained in laws, regulations, policy memoranda, procedural manuals, appraisal manuals and schedules, standard treatises on property appraisal and taxation (see section 6.2).
+The standards of practice may incorporate or be contained in laws, regulations, policy memoranda, procedural manuals, appraisal manuals and schedules, standard treatises on property appraisal and taxation.
 Written standards of practice should address areas such as personal conduct, collection of property data, coding of information for data processing.
 The amount of detail will vary with the nature of the operation and the size of the office.

-7.2 Professional Library
+7.2 PROFESSIONAL LIBRARY